-Students, community invited to explore Mortuary Science building during annual open house
+Students, community invited to explore Mortuary Science building at Nov.
+15 open house

 Currently, the building houses programs in clinical laboratory science, mortuary science, pathologists’ assistant and forensic investigation, all of which are offered through Wayne State’s Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS).